The Rise of Poland as a Manufacturing Center

 It’s helpful to start with a little context.

 Poland wasn’t always a popular country from which to source goods.
 In fact, in the 1990s and into the early 2000s, it was still seen by many as an Eastern Bloc country and risky to do business with.
-Not many steamship lines or importers wanted to go to Poland – “If I send a container there, will I get it back?”
+Not many steamship lines or importers wanted to go to Poland, thinking “If I send a container there, will I get it back?”

 A poor road infrastructure made it even more difficult to move cargo out of Poland.
 Modern highways were few and far between, and trucks would regularly need to reroute to avoid low bridges.

-That began to change when Poland was admitted to the European Union in 2004.
+That all began to change in 2004.
 Since then, the EU has poured billions of dollars into road and rail infrastructure improvements throughout the country.
-These days, it’s just easier to move cargo in Poland.
+These days, it’s much easier to move cargo into and out of Poland.
+The following chart notes the top commodities exported from Poland to the US.

-In addition to an improved infrastructure, several other benefits have fueled the rise of the Polish manufacturing industry and the increased interest in Poland as a source of supply for furniture, auto parts and other commodities (see inset for top Polish exports to the USA by container volume, and check out our Poland-to-US infographic for additional information):
+In addition to an improved infrastructure, several other benefits have fueled the rise of Polish manufacturing and the increased interest in Poland as a source of machinery, medical equipment, furniture, precious metals and other commodities (see chart):

 - More reliable products.
-As a member of the EU, Poland accepted EU quality, technology and regulatory standards, which bolstered the perception of Poland as a reliable manufacturing country.
-As a result, countries from around the world – including many American, German and UK manufacturers – have invested in new plants there.
+As a member of the EU, Poland accepted EU quality, technology and regulatory standards, which bolstered its reputation as a reliable manufacturing country.
+As a result, companies from around the world – including many American, German and UK manufacturers – have invested in new plants there, especially automotive and aerospace firms.

 - Faster transit times.
 It takes about 20 days to ship containers from Poland to the US East Coast compared to a 30-day range for cargo originating in the Far East.
 That means less inventory and a faster cash cycle for companies that shift sourcing from the Far East to Poland – a huge supply chain advantage.